-The Shell logo demonstrates the royal opportunities that oil and gas production provides.
-The emblem shows how, by extracting minerals, the company processes and uses them for various production areas.
+The Shell logo demonstrates the royal capabilities opened by the extraction of oil and gas.
+The emblem shows how the company extracts minerals and uses them in various production areas.

 Shell: Brand overview